Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step1.md

 ## TODO

-1. Write a function `matmul(A, B)` that performs matrix multiplication using Numpy's einsum function and returns the resulting matrix.
+1. Write a function `matmul(A, B)` in `matmul.py`.
-2. Completing `matmul.py`
+2. This function performs matrix multiplication using Numpy's einsum function and returns the resulting matrix.

 ```python
 import numpy as np